 What is the approximate cost?

-The cost for Uganda is approximately $2700/person (up to half of the cost will be covered by WOW funds for LifePoint members) which includes round trip airfare to Uganda, housing, meals in country, local transportation, ministry projects/materials, day trip activities, departure taxes, fees, insurance on you and your baggage.
+The cost for Uganda is approximately $2700/person (up to half of the cost will be covered by Wide Open World funds for LifePoint members) which includes round trip airfare to Uganda, housing, meals in country, local transportation, ministry projects/materials, day trip activities, departure taxes, fees, insurance on you and your baggage.
 The cost does not include souvenirs, passport fees or vaccination costs.

 What will we be doing on the trip?